 -I will know what my purpose in life is because it’s hidden in Christ.
 All my goals and dreams can be discovered in Christ.

 -Without Christ, I’m like a chicken running without a head.
 I have no direction.

 -My life is a guessing game.
 But with Christ, my destination is known, my calling is sure.

 Get your copy of Jesus Loves Everybody….

 Question: How would you handle dishonesty in children?
 You can leave a comment below.

 Case in point:

-Nicole Roy Ministries wants to help you lead the children to discover their identity in Christ through the Word of God, which will lead to eliminating childhood delinquency.
+Nicole Roy Ministries wants to help families discover their identity in Christ through the Word of God, which will lead to eliminating identity crisis and childhood delinquency.
 So, we’re working on eliminating dishonest tendencies.